 Keep the tension screws on the actual brake line at their most relaxed point.
 Start tensioning them over time when you start to feel the pads wearing down.

-Some abbreviations and basics to know:
+Some abbreviations to know:

 DRV: "Driver" or the main controller.
 This is what you customize.